isaiahnixon/droidscript-rss-reader/README.md

 ## Deployment

 In order to deploy a DroidScript application outside of your local IDE you will need access to the <a href="https://play.google.com/store/apps/details?id=org.droidscript.droidscriptapkbuilder">APKBuilder plugin</a>.
-Which can be downloaded directly in the Google Play Store or from the DroidScript application itslef.
+Which can be downloaded directly in the Google Play Store or from the DroidScript application.
 However, use of this plugin does require either a Premium DroidScript subscription or a paid license.

 ## Authors